Willow (1988 film): Video games

 Three video games based on the film were released.
-Mindscape published an action game in 1988 for Amiga, Atari ST, Commodore 64, and DOS.
-Japanese game developer Capcom published two different games in 1989 based on the film; the first Willow is a platform game for the arcades and the second Willow game is a role-playing game for the Nintendo Entertainment System.
+Mindscape published an action game in 1988 for Amiga, Atari ST, Commodore 64, and MS-DOS.
+Japanese game developer Capcom published two different games in 1989 based on the film; the first Willow is a platform game for arcades and the second Willow game is a role-playing game for the Nintendo Entertainment System.

 Novels

-Wayland Drew adapted Lucas's story into a film novel, providing additional background information to several major characters and various additional scenes, including an encounter with a lake monster near Raziel's island which was filmed, but ultimately not used in the movie.
+Wayland Drew adapted Lucas's story into a film novel, providing additional background information to several major characters, while Joan Vinge adapted the story into another novelization.
+Both included various additional scenes, including an encounter with a lake monster near Raziel's island which was filmed, but ultimately not used in the movie.
 A segment of that scene's filmed material can be found in the DVD's "Making of Willow" documentary.

 Lucas outlined the Chronicles of the Shadow War trilogy to follow the film and hired comic book writer/novelist Chris Claremont to adapt them into a series of books.
 They take place about fifteen years after the original film and feature the teenage Elora Danan as a central character.